- What To Look For And How To Find The Best Heavy Equipment Shipping Rates

 Shipping heavy equipment is a little more challenging than a regular vehicle.
 But the two types of vehicles share a lot of similarities when it comes to shipping.

-Roll-On/Roll-Off
+Roll-On/Roll-Off EquipmentShipping

-The vehicle is simply loaded by driving it on to a flatbed ship.
+The vehicle is simply loaded by driving it onto a flatbed ship.
 This tends to be one of the more effective and cheaper options, but in some cases, there are strict height and weight restrictions.

 One of the reasons why this is the best method is how easy it is to load and unload the shipped vehicle.

-Flat Rack Shipping
+Flat Rack Transport and Delivery

-The shipment is secured on flat racks that sit atop of the ship.
+The shipment is secured on flat racks that sit atop the ship.
 This method is a cheap alternative to some of the more expensive methods, but it does leave your machinery exposed to the open air.

-Lift-On/Lift-Off
+Lift-On/Lift-Off EquipmentShipping

 This method involves your shipment being loaded and unloaded from a ship using a crane.